afontainec/chinchay-docs/docs/docs/cli.md

 ## the middleware flag

-If you are developing an top secret app, and you need to protect your routes so they are publicly accesible you can add the middleware flag to protect your routes.
+If you are developing a top secret app, and you need to protect your routes so they are publicly accesible you can add the middleware flag to protect your routes.
 The possible values are `api`, `frontend`, `enable` and `disable`.
 So if I ran the following command:

 ```
 $ chinchay new coffee --middleware api